- Patients

 Invasive breast cancer

-Invasive breast cancer means the cancer cells have spread outside the ducts or lobules of the breast to nearby breast tissue.
-Types of invasive breast cancer:
+Invasive breast cancer means that the cancer cells have spread outside the ducts or lobules of the breast to nearby breast tissue.
+Types of invasive breast cancer include:1,3

-Refers to cancer that is contained within the breast and may have spread to surrounding lymph nodes in the breast or armpit but not anywhere else in the body.
-The most common types are invasive ductal carcinoma (IDC) and invasive lobular carcinoma (ILC).
+- Refers to cancer that is contained within the breast and may have spread to nearby lymph nodes in the breast or armpit, but not anywhere else in the body

-The cancer has spread to other areas nearby, such as the chest wall (including the skin and muscles of the chest) and lymph nodes.
+- Describes breast cancer that has spread to other nearby areas, such as the chest wall (including the skin and muscles of the chest) and lymph nodes

-The cancer has spread to other parts of the body, such as the bones, liver or lungs.
+- Describes breast cancer that has spread to other parts of the body, such as the bones, liver, or lungs

 Make an enquiry